 Your lecturer does not have an automatic right to make copies for students.
 For information about what lecturers are allowed to copy, see the section of this guide For Teachers.

 Your copy should not be a substitute for paying for the material, and shouldn't reach a wider audience than the original.
-Even if you have accessed the material free-of-charge, copyright still applies - the creator has chosen to share their work, but not necessarily to permit other people to save or re-use it.

 |Probably fair||Probably not fair|